 Every app that you install has access to PII about your Shopify account, including your contact information and location.

 Depending on the function it performs, an app can require additional types of information.
 For example, an app that manages or fulfills orders requires access to order information that includes customer PII, such as customer addresses and other contact information.

 You can revoke access to data by uninstalling the app.
-This will send the developer a request (after 48 hours) to erase all of your customers’ personal information the app collected while it was installed.
-If you request to erase an individual customer’s personal data from your store, then the same request will be sent to every app you have installed that may have that customer’s information.
+This sends the developer a request (after 48 hours) to erase all of your customers’ personal information the app collected while it was installed.
+If you request to erase an individual customer’s personal data from your store, then the same request is sent to every app you have installed that may have that customer’s information.

 During the installation of an app, you can review the permissions that app has and the type of PII that it needs to access before you confirm the installation.
 After installation, you can see these permission details on the App details page.